tensorflow/minigo/minigui/README.md

 1. By default, Minigui will use the Python Minigo engine.
-You can use the C++ engine by first compiling it (see the [README](https://github.com/tensorflow/minigo/tree/master/cc/README.md)), then passing `--engine=cc` when starting `minigui/serve.py`.
+You can use the C++ engine by first compiling it (see the [README](https://github.com/tensorflow/minigo/tree/master/cc/README.md)), then passing `--engine=<tf,tpu,lite,trt>` when starting `minigui/serve.py`.
    You will need to pass a frozen GraphDef proto as the `--model` command line argument instead of the saved parameter data that the Python backend requires.

    **Note:** Compiling tensorflow from scratch can take 2+ hours if your machine is not terribly beefy, So you might want to kick off the build and